 I see a Mexico of young people who face every day the difficult reality of the lack of employment, who do not always have access to education and preparation opportunities.
-Young people who are often bordered by crime, drug addiction; but I also see young people who, when they have the support, when they have the opportunities they demand, participate with their energy in a decisive way in the progress of the Nation.
+Young people are often bordered by crime, drug addiction; but I also see young people who, when they have the support when they have the opportunities they demand, decisively participate with their energy in the progress of the Nation.

 I see a Mexico of entrepreneurs, of small and medium enterprises, sometimes discouraged by bureaucracy, by the sea of procedures, by the discretion of the authorities.
-They are creative and dedicated people, willing to work, willing to risk, who want opportunities and who demand an economy that offers them more favourable conditions.
+They are creative and dedicated people, willing to work, willing to risk, who want opportunities, and who demand an economy that offers them more favorable conditions.

-I see a Mexico of professionals who do not find the jobs that help them develop their skills and abilities.
+I see a Mexico of professionals who does not find the jobs that help them develop their skills and abilities.

 All of them are women and men who have contributed a lot to the construction of the country in which we live and to whom we will have to respond.

 I see a Mexico with hunger and thirst for justice.
 A Mexico of aggrieved people, of people aggrieved by the distortions that the law imposes who should serve it.
 Of women and men afflicted by abuse of the authorities or by the arrogance of government offices.